Mcardoso96/trybe-exercicios/README.md

 praticando o uso do git.
-Estou resolvendo o exercicio 4 de git e github.